 Within the University, Molly teaches customized communication and negotiation courses to executives, medical doctors, nurses, and law students.
 Some of her favorite courses include Emory Medical School Junior Faculty Development Program, Woodruff Leadership Academy for senior medical professionals, and the Excellence through Leadership Program for University executives.

-As a scholar-in-residence since 2007, Molly heads the CRI Leadership Academy for Carr, Riggs and Ingram (CRI), one of the Southeast's largest public accounting firms.
-At CRI, she directs the CRI Leadership Academy, a professional development program for over 1,000 executives.
-In addition, she advises on communication and recruiting issues for the firm.
+As a scholar-in-residence 2007-2020, Molly created and led the CRI Leadership Academy for Carr, Riggs and Ingram (CRI), one of the Southeast's largest public accounting firms.
+At CRI, she directed the CRI Leadership Academy, a professional development program for over 1,000 executives.
+In addition, she advised on communication and recruiting issues for the firm.

 A Board Member of Out for Undergraduate (O4U) from 2012 - 2015, Molly provided strategic direction during a time of rapid expansion.
-She was honored to advocate for educating, inspiring and advancing high-potential LGBT undergraduates.
-Molly continues to volunteer with O4U.
+She was honored to advocate for educating, inspiring and advancing high-potential LGBTQIA+ undergraduates.

-Molly lives in Atlanta, Georgia, with Jon and their three teenage children.
+Molly lives in Atlanta, Georgia.
 She loves the outdoors, both in the city and the mountains.
 In Atlanta, Molly leads efforts to protect and improve Underwood Hill's 14-acre inner-city park, which the neighborhood proudly calls their "green community center."
 On weekends and summer days, Molly enjoys the slower pace of the North Georgia mountains; you can find her there hiking, kayaking, but mostly reading in a hammock.